NetBrainAPI/NetBrain-REST-API-R11/REST APIs Documentation/Device Group Management/Add Device Group.md

 # Device Group API Design

 ## ***POST*** /V1/CMDB/DeviceGroups
-This API call adds a device group
+This API is used to add (create) a device group to the specified path.

 ## Detail Information